How to Write a Personal Trainer CV: Free Guide with Examples and Template

 In this article, we cover:

-How to highlight your experience, qualifications, and skills.
+How to highlight your experience, qualifications, and skills

-Tailoring your CV for different fitness industry jobs.
+Tailoring your CV for different fitness industry jobs

-Formatting additional sections, including achievements and courses.
+Formatting additional sections, including achievements and courses

 How to improve your CV for career success.

-Start my CVWith CVMaker, you can choose a CV template that best represents your professional profile.
+With CVMaker, you can choose a CV template that best represents your professional profile.

 Personal trainer CV example